How to get help if your job makes you sick

 What to do if you think you have an occupational disease or illness

-As an injured worker in Montana, you have the right to pursue fair workers’ compensation benefits for your occupational illnesses, diseases, and injuries.
+As a worker in Montana, you have the right to pursue workers’ comp benefits for your occupational illness, disease, or injury.
 Unfortunately, injured workers are sometimes unfairly denied their benefits.